Getting An IRS Lien Withdrawal

 I AM CURRENTLY IN A STREAMLINE INSTALLMENT AGREEMENT FOR THE REMAINING BALANCE DUES.
 UNDER FRESH START, I QUALIFY FOR A REMOVAL OF THE LIENS FILED UPON ME.
 IT WOULD ALSO BE IN THE BEST INTERESTS OF MYSELF AND THE GOVERNMENT TO REMOVE THESE LIENS.
 IT WILL ALLOW ME TO EARN MORE INCOME AND IN TURN, PAY THE GOVERNMENT MORE AS WELL.

-If you have paid off the tax debt in full, then input for Section 11:
+If you have paid off the tax debt in full, then input this for Section 11:

 I HAVE PAID MY TAXES IN FULL.
 UNDER FRESH START, I QUALIFY FOR A REMOVAL OF THE LIENS FILED UPON ME.
 IT WOULD ALSO BE IN THE BEST INTERESTS OF MYSELF AND THE GOVERNMENT TO REMOVE THESE LIENS..
 IT WILL ALLOW ME TO EARN MORE INCOME AND IN TURN, PAY THE GOVERNMENT MORE AS WELL.